Skip to main content

 Transition Dates

-When VAT rates change, CoralLedger Comply applies the correct rate based on the transaction date you enter.
+The 2025 reforms did not commence on a single date.
+CoralLedger Comply applies the correct rate based on the transaction date you enter, using the staged April 1, 2025, July 1, 2025, September 1, 2025, and April 1, 2026 commencement points.
 Transactions near rate transition dates display applicable rate guidance to help you confirm the correct category.

 Next Steps